ibexa/documentation-developer/docs/api/rest_api_best_practices.md

 ## URIs

-The REST API is designed in such way that the client doesn't need to  construct any URIs to resources.
+The REST API is designed in such a way that the client doesn't need to  construct any URIs to resources.
 Starting from the root resources (`ListRoot_`) every response includes further links to related resources.
 The URIs should be used directly as identifiers on the client side and the client should not construct any URIs by using an ID.